Foreign Language Proficiency Requirement

 Students who did most of their high school coursework in a language other than English may be deemed proficient in that language based on that coursework.
 Such students should:

-- Submit the Petition for Proficiency Testing Based on Attending a non-English High School and supporting documentation (high school transcript and letter of verification from a school official) to the Weinberg College Office of Undergraduate Studies and Advising (1922 Sheridan Road, 847-491-7560).
+- Submit the Petition for Proficiency Validation Based on Attending a non-English High School and supporting documentation (high school transcript and letter of verification from a school official) to the Weinberg College Office of Undergraduate Studies and Advising (1922 Sheridan Road, 847-491-7560).

 - If that office is not able to validate or evaluate their proficiency, then: